tsvbits/tsvbits.github.io/src/pages/flash-viewer-story/index.md

 ## Funny facts

-- Initial prototype was hacked by [olegzee](https://twitter.com/olegzeee) in July 2008 in few weeks during his vacation
+- Initial prototype of Flash Viewer was hacked by [olegzee](https://twitter.com/olegzeee) in July 2008 in few weeks during his vacation
 - PFX compiler was used almost ten years after discontinue of development.
 Without any fixes it compiled flash report viewer on build machines until drop of its support.
 I know it had bugs, but it was enough for this report viewer

 P.S.
 All dates might be a little bit wrong.
 Sorry for that